mastodon/documentation/content/en/methods/notifications.md

 ```

 Check whether accepted notification requests have been merged.
-Indeed, accepting notification requests schedules a background job to merge the filtered notifications back into the normal notification list.
+Accepting notification requests schedules a background job to merge the filtered notifications back into the normal notification list.
 When that process has finished, the client should refresh the notifications list at its earliest convenience.
-This is communicated by the `notifications_merged` streaming event but can also be polled.
+This is communicated by the `notifications_merged` streaming event but can also be polled using this endpoint.

 ***Returns:** Hash with a single boolean attribute `merged`\
 **OAuth:** User token + `read:notifications`\